d2l-ai/d2l-en/chapter_introduction/index.md

 Consider the game of chess.
-The only real reward signal comes at the end of the game when we either win, earning a reward of, say, 1, or when we lose, receiving a reward of, say, -1.
+The only real reward signal comes at the end of the game when we either win, earning a reward of, say, $1$, or when we lose, receiving a reward of, say, $-1$.
 So reinforcement learners must deal with the *credit assignment* problem: determining which actions to credit or blame for an outcome.
 The same goes for an employee
 who gets a promotion on October 11.
-That promotion likely reflects a large number of well-chosen actions over the previous year.
+That promotion likely reflects a number of well-chosen actions over the previous year.
-Getting more promotions in the future requires figuring out what actions along the way led to the promotion.
+Getting promoted in the future requires figuring out which actions along the way led to the earlier promotions.

 Reinforcement learners may also have to deal with the problem of partial observability.
 That is, the current observation might not tell you everything about your current state.
-Say a cleaning robot found itself trapped in one of many identical closets in a house.
+Say your cleaning robot found itself trapped in one of many identical closets in your house.
-Inferring the precise location of the robot might require considering its previous observations before entering the closet.
+Rescuing the robot involves inferring the precise location of the robot which might require considering its previous observations before entering the closet.

 Finally, at any given point, reinforcement learners